U.S. Mail Via CJ-3B

 Bill Prince collection The Koenig doors did have full-size roll-down windows.
 The rear had the standard swing-up hatch and tailgate, like the Worman tops above.

-These are Koenig photos, so it's unclear whether this CJ-3B with 1953 Texas plates went to Willys or the USPS for testing.
+These are Koenig photos, so it's unclear whether this CJ-3B with 1953 Texas plates went to the USPS or even to Willys for testing.

 1954